odoo/owl/doc/component.md

 or with radio buttons, or with select tags.

-To help with this situation, Owl has a builtin directive `t-model`: its value is the (top-level) name in the state object.
-With the `t-model` directive, we can write a shorter code, equivalent to the previous example:
+To help with this situation, Owl has a builtin directive `t-model`: its value should be an observed value in the component (usually `state.someValue`).
+With the `t-model` directive, we can write a shorter code, equivalent to the previous
+example:

 ```js
 class Form extends owl.Component {